NaveenManchala9698/ArtAPI/artapi/README.md

-# Getting Started with Create React App
+# Art API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a project that shows different artworks and specific details of the Art.

 ## Available Scripts